Jake Burton Carpenter: Biography

 Carpenter's high school education began in Brooks School North Andover, Massachusetts.
 After graduating from The Marvelwood School, at that time in Cornwall, Connecticut, he enrolled at the University of Colorado at Boulder.
 An avid skier, Carpenter hoped to join the university's ski team who were the reigning NCAA champions at the time, however his competitive skiing career ended after a serious automobile crash.
 After several years away from college, he resumed his studies at New York University, graduating with a degree in economics.

-After college, Carpenter briefly worked for a small investment banking firm in Manhattan before growing tired of the 12-hour work days.
+After college, Carpenter briefly worked for a small investment banking firm in Manhattan, Niederhoffer, Cross and Zeckhauser, Inc. (or NCZ for short), before growing tired of the 12-hour work days.
 He felt the call to return to the slopes.
 Working from a barn in Londonderry, Vermont, he improved on the Snurfer, a snowboard precursor which featured a rope to allow the rider some basic control over the board.
 In his interview with NPR's "How I Built This" when initially selling his snowboards, he said, "I remember once going out with 38 snowboards, visiting dealers in New York State and came back with 40 because one guy gave me two back he had bought."
 By the late-1970s, he was among a small cadre of manufacturers who had begun selling snowboards with design features such as a bentwood laminate core and a rigid binding which held the board firmly to the wearer's boot.
 In 1979, Carpenter won the Open Division and a $300 prize at the National Snurfing Contest in Muskegon, Michigan.
 Burton is credited with developing the economic ecosystem around snowboarding as a lifestyle, sport and culture, in addition to founding a premier board manufacturer.
 Burton has been one of the world's largest snowboard and snowboarding-equipment manufacturers since the late 1980s.

 "Burton Snowboards" have several trademarked and copyrighted features that were filed under his name.

 Carpenter's wife, Donna, served as CEO until 2020.
 He saw value in having women in positions of authority and leadership within the privately held company.